ibm-cloud-docs/RegistryImages/ibmliberty/index-ibmliberty.md

 The specific Liberty features that are installed in the image depend on the tag that you select.
 The following table shows the features that are included in each of the `ibm/liberty` images.
 For more information about each feature, see the [Liberty features overview in {{site.data.keyword.IBM_notm}} Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSAW57_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feat.html){: external}.

+The following table shows the features that are included in each of the `ibm/liberty` images.

 |Tag|Description|
 |---|-----------|
 |All `ibm/liberty` images|All `ibm/liberty` images include the following features: </br></br>`appSecurity-2.0`</br></br>`collectiveMember-1.0`</br></br>`localConnector-1.0`</br></br>`IdapRegistry-3.0`</br></br>`monitor-1.0`</br></br>`requestTiming-1.0`</br></br>`restConnector-1.0`</br></br>`sessionDatabase-1.0`</br></br>`ssl-1.0`</br></br>`webCache-1.0`|